 - Users of rodenticide are legally required to take all reasonable precautions to prevent access to the poison by domestic and wild animals as well as children.
-In addition to the obvious suffering caused to rodents by rodenticides, there is also the potential risk of secondary poisoning in which affected rodents are subsequently eaten by other animals, who themselves suffer the effects of the poison (e.g. barn owls). - In simple terms, the poisons act by disrupting the blood clotting process (the bodies' normal repair process), causing haemorrhage and eventually killing the animal by blood loss and associated effects.
+In addition to the obvious suffering caused to rodents by rodenticides, there is also the potential risk of secondary poisoning - in which affected rodents are subsequently eaten by other animals, who themselves suffer the effects of the poison (e.g. barn owls). - In simple terms, the poisons act by disrupting the blood clotting process (the body's normal repair process), causing haemorrhage and eventually killing the animal by blood loss and associated effects.
 These effects include severe muscle pain, joint pain and abdominal pain.
-Affected animals may show outward signs of pain and distress and it may take days before the anticoagulant takes full effect; the poisons are designed to be slow-acting because as previously mentioned, these animals are 'neophobic' (they have a deep fear of new things or changes). - The Campaign for Responsible Rodenticide Use (CRRU) has produced a Code of Best Practice for Rodent Control and the Safe Use of Rodenticides this document outlines the legislation in place governing the use of rodentcide poison and works to ensure that rodenticides are used correctly and in ways that will minimise their exposure of wildlife.
+Affected animals may show outward signs of pain and distress and it may take days before the anticoagulant takes full effect. - The Campaign for Responsible Rodenticide Use (CRRU) has produced a Code of Best Practice for Rodent Control and the Safe Use of Rodenticides - this document outlines the legislation in place governing the use of rodentcide poison and works to ensure that rodenticides are used correctly and in ways that will minimise wildlife being exposed to them.
+Read the code at: